136th Armored Division "Giovani Fascisti": Battalion Group "Giovani Fascisti"

 The 301st Legion CC.NN.
 "Primavera" was officially established on 12 April 1941.
 Already on 18 April it was decided to enroll the young fascists as volunteers in the Royal Italian Army to form the Battalion Group "Giovani Fascisti".
 The army performed a thorough selection, which reduced the number of those able to enlist to about two thousand of the class of 1922.
 However the age and parental consent were not controlled properly and besides the class of 1922, also youths from 1923 and 1924, as well as three volunteers from 1925 and one from 1926 were enrolled in the three battalions of the Battalion Group "Giovani Fascisti".
 The Fascist militia withdrew its uniforms and the volunteers received the army's gray-green uniform and the two-pointed crimson gorget patches of the Bersaglieri corps with an added yellow border.
 As headgear the battalion group received a black fez, but no helmets.
 The volunteers fought the entire war without being issued helmets.
 On 21 April 1942 the battalion group took the oath to King.

 Western Desert Campaign

-On 29 July 1941 the Battalion Group "Giovani Fascisti" with two battalions arrived in Tripoli in Libya for the Western Desert campaign.
+On 29 July 1941, the Battalion Group "Giovani Fascisti" with two battalions arrived in Tripoli in Libya for the Western Desert campaign.
 The III Battalion had remained in Italy as the group's depot and training unit.
 In Libya the group was sent to Al-Khums and Misrata, where the group formed an anti-tank company with 47/32 anti-tank guns and a mortar company with 81mm Mod.
 35 mortars.
-In September the group was assigned to the Reconnaissance Grouping of the Maneuver Army Corps.
-On 4–7 December 1941 the group fought the Action at Bir el Gubi against the 11th Indian Infantry Brigade and parts of the British 22nd Guards Brigade.
-After the battle group withdrew with other Italo-German units.
-The group was then attached to the 60th Infantry Division "Sabratha" until it was taken out of the line in March 1942.
+In September, the group was assigned to the Reconnaissance Grouping of the Maneuver Army Corps.
+During Operation Crusader, on 4–6 December, "Giovani Fascisti" fought the Action at Bir el Gubi, with German tank support, against the 11th Indian Infantry Brigade.
+However, on 6 December, with the British gaining the upper hand in Operation Crusader, Rommel ordered a general retreat for Axis forces, which the Battalion Group joined.
+It was then attached to the 60th Infantry Division "Sabratha", then taken out of the line in March 1942.